5 Essential Tips for Commercial Construction Funding Success

 What is a typical down payment requirement for a commercial construction loan?

-While the blog emphasized the importance of borrower equity, a common question is what the exact percentage is.
-For commercial construction loans, lenders typically require a down payment of 20% to 30% of the total project cost.
-This percentage can vary based on the lender, the project’s perceived risk, and the borrower’s financial strength and experience.
+For commercial construction loans, lenders usually require a down payment of 20% to 30% of the total project cost.
+This percentage can vary depending on the lender, the perceived risk of the project, and the borrower’s financial strength and experience.

 Can I use the equity in my land as a down payment for a commercial construction loan?